PrimeLens/django-notes/README.md

 ## Migrations

 Adding the class in models.py doesn't create the table, to do that you need to use a migration.
 Migrations will add a model, add a field, remove a field or change the attributes of a field
+Migrations work by _taking a look at the current state of the DB and current state of our models and seeing what the differences are_, django manages all the changes to our DB on our behalf.
+As a side note the migrartions files are readable with the IDE

 ```
   python manage.py makemigrations